Nights-Software/ns-docs/resources/ers.md

 -->

+# Framework compatibility

+# ESX
+1. **Permissions to go on shift**
+   - The ERS resource has 4 service types.
+ESX permissions can be used to allow players access by their job name and can be setup in `night_ers/config/config.lua`.

+2. **Weapons**
+   - Weapons can be configured in `night_ers/config/gear-config.lua` and the code handling item distribution can be adjusted to ESX in `night_ers/client/c_functions.lua`.

+# QBcore
+1. **Permissions to go on shift**
+   - The ERS resource has 4 service types.
+QBCore permissions can be used to allow players access by their job name or their QB permissions and can be setup in `night_ers/config/config.lua`.

+2. **Weapons**
+   - Weapons can be configured in `night_ers/config/gear-config.lua` and the code handling item distribution can be adjusted to QBCore in `night_ers/client/c_functions.lua`.

 # Help us or let us help you
 Get in touch for feedback or support, join our Discord and make use of our ticket system!